zjukg/NeuralKG/README.md

 ## Hyperparameter Tuning
 NeuralKG utilizes [Weights&Biases](https://wandb.ai/site) supporting various forms of hyperparameter optimization such as grid search, Random search, and Bayesian optimization.
 The search type and search space are specified in the configuration file in the format "*.yaml" to perform hyperparameter optimization.

-The following config file displays hyperparameter optimization of the TransE on the FB15K-237 dataset using grid search:
+The following config file displays hyperparameter optimization of the TransE on the FB15K-237 dataset using bayes search:
 ```
 command:
   - ${env}